fcrawford/indiana-hiv/content/about.md

 ### References

+Gonsalves, Gregg and Forrest W. Crawford.
+"Dynamics of the HIV outbreak and response in Scott County, Indiana, 2011-2015"

 Peters, Philip J., et al. "HIV infection linked to injection use of oxymorphone in Indiana, 2014–2015."
 New England Journal of Medicine 375.3 (2016): 229-239.

 Campbell, Ellsworth M., et al. "Detailed Transmission Network Analysis of a Large Opiate-Driven Outbreak of HIV Infection in the United States."
 The Journal of Infectious Diseases (2017).